 The Importance Of Proper Truck Fleet Maintenance

 Proper trucking fleet maintenance is very important.
 The average cost of a new truck is between $125,000 and $150,000.
 Ensuring each truck is properly maintained increases its years of efficient, effective service, boosts its productivity and helps reduce its downtime.
-Proper and timely truck maintenance services also reduces operational costs and helps to keep the drivers safe.
-When trucks are properly maintained, fleet owners can more quickly recoup the money they invested in each trucks and helps their company remain profitable for many years.
+A good fleet maintenance software program can help you achieve proper and timely truck maintenance services, reduces operational costs and helps to keep the drivers safe.
+When trucks are properly maintained using a an excellent truck maintenance software system, fleet owners can more quickly recoup the money they invested in each trucks and helps their company remain profitable for many years.

 What Is Proper Truck Fleet Maintenance

 Proper truck fleet maintenance is having each truck in your fleet serviced on a regular basis.
 This can be weekly, monthly or quarterly depending on how the trucks are being used.
 Basic maintenance includes checking and changing the oil, checking and servicing the brakes, checking the transmission, oil fuel, air, exhaust and cabin air filters and